kayiwa/combine-playbook/README.md

 ## Install Tagged Releases:
 For releases, there will be an attempt to pin releases from this [Combine Playbook](https://github.com/WSULib/combine-playbook) repository to the [Combine](https://github.com/WSULib/combine) repository with the same tag.
 This is set in `combine_git_branch` setting under `group_vars/all.yml`.

-To build a release, before any steps below, checkout the release/tag of this playbook you are interested in building, e.g.:
+To build a release, before any steps below, checkout the [release/tag](https://github.com/WSULib/combine-playbook/releases) of this playbook you are interested in building and note the release number like `v0.3.1` or `v0.4`.
+For example, to build version `v0.3.1`, do the following:

 ```
 # clone playbook repo